 What do you really need?
 How do you pick?

-Let's dive in to those questions and more, in my guide for how to buy the best home gym cable system.
+Let’s dive into those questions and more, in my guide for how to buy the best cable machine for your home gym.

 Why do you need a cable system in your home gym?

 Unless you have a lot of space (and a lot of money), you might be in the position of having to choose whether to have a power rack or cable system in your home gym.

 There’s no easy way to say which is “better,” but they do serve slightly different purposes.

 A cable system can be a great addition to your home gym for the following reasons:

 - Extremely versatile – There’s hardly a limit to the exercises you can perform with a good cable system.
 Yes, power racks can do a lot, themselves.
 But only with cables can you do moves like high-to-low chops, pull throughs, crossovers, and some really cool single-arm moves.